 The time elapsing between submitting a paper to a journal or a conference may be too long.
 Also, new results often do not yet satisfy all quality criteria for journals or conferences.
 Therefore, many scientific institutions publish their own "technical report series".
+However, their importance has decreased in recent years.

-- Authorship: Members or visitors of the scientific institution. - Contents: New results in the special area of the author or preliminary versions of lecture notes. - Originality: Often, highly original and topical material. - Quality control: None.
+- Authorship: Members or visitors of the scientific institution. - Contents: New results in the special area of the author or preliminary versions of lecture notes. - Originality: Often highly original and topical material. - Quality control: None.
 Often, revised versions of good technical reports are submitted to journals ("preprints"). - Production, organization: Normally, technical reports are published in a series but irregularly.
 No publishing company is involved, reports are published by the scientific institution and often distributed over a web-page.